MalikG15/psbt_analyzer/readme.md

 - requests

 ## Fetching Current Fee Rates
 This project makes requests to mempool.space for current fee rates and pulls the API key from a file called `local.secrets`.
-To get the current fee rates, please create that file in the top level directory and add the api key to it.
+To get the current fee rates, please create that file at the top directory level and add the api key to it.
 Otherwise, placeholder fee values will be used.

 # Testing
 Included in this project are three example PSBTs found over the internet.

-You can test the PSBT Analyzer a couple of ways:
+You can use these to test the functionality of the project.

 ## Starting the Program via the CLI
 You can execute the program in one of two ways: